-Even though we try to remind our children that the real reason for the Christmas celebration is to remember the birth of our Lord and thank God for sending His his only son to save us, we still have to be realistic.
+Even though we try to remind our children that the real reason for the Christmas celebration is to remember the birth of our Lord and thank God for sending His only son to save us, we still have to be realistic.
 They’re still expecting gifts under the tree!
 Gift giving is a wonderful way to grow together, enjoy special moments, and even to remember Jesus, who is the greatest gift of all.

 We all want to spend our gift budgets wisely, but the battery operated toys are often what’s on our little one’s lists.
 How can we make Christmas fun and meaningful?
 Educational toys!
 It’s possible to encourage learning and fun at the same time through play.
 The added bonus, many toys give you the opportunity to incorporate play into your curriculum and offer more creative, hands-on alternatives to teaching your child.